gortium/CNNPU/README.md

 ### Compiling the code

-The compiling is done withe the help of [cmake](https://cmake.org/).
-This command executed at the project root (CNNP/) should build everything for you.
+The compiling is done with the help of [cmake](https://cmake.org/).
+This command executed at the project root (CNNPU/) should build everything for you.
 ```
 cmake
 ```